 Using your full name can be great, especially when you’re the face of the brand.

-It can be super helpful when your target group is more comfortable hiring a person over an agency.
-Besides, it is a lot about flexibility; you don’t have to stick to a single area of focus anytime you can consider expansion.
+It can be super helpful when your target group is more comfortable hiring someone than an agency.
+Besides, it is a lot about flexibility; you don’t have to stick to a single area of focus anytime you consider expanding.

 For instance, two of my friends operate by their full names and are super successful in their field – www.nikolaroza.com and www.anthonygaenzle.com.

 5. Use domain name generators